Spring Semester in Costa Rica and Montana, 2017. Now Accepting Applicants!

 - Extensive Medical Clinical Experience Running a Free Health Clinic and Observing on an Ambulance and in the ER

 Aerie's Spring Semester is a unique program, providing students with the opportunity to learn wilderness medicine and rescue skills in the Costa Rican rainforest and the snowy Montana mountains.
 The program begins with 4+ intensive weeks in Costa Rica, where students complete most of their EMT training and then immediately use that training to help Aerie physicians and medics organize and run a free health clinic in a small indigenous community.
 After the clinic, they head to a river (we have used the Sevegre, Sarapiqui and Pacuare Rivers in the past) for Swiftwater Rescue Technician training.
 There, Aerie instructors who founded the Whitewater Rescue Institute teach students how to manage complex rescues in a challenging whitewater environment.

-Dr. Greg Moore, Aerie's Medical Director, assessing patients with Aerie students at the free health clinic in Costa Rica
+Students and staff assessing patients at the free health clinic in Costa Rica

 View from inside the open-air classroom at Rancho Mastatal